 However, behind the scenes there is still a huge amount of administrative work that takes place in order to hire a new role within your organisation.
 Not only are there approvals, application acceptances and reviewing, interview prep and planning but you also need to be thinking about forward and strategic planning, onboarding, distributing contracts and so much more.

-You may already have an HR solution in place that helps speed up the administration of your human resources function, but how can you apply these rules – self-service, reporting and automation to name a few – to your recruitment processes?
+You may already have an HR solution in place that helps speed up the administration of your human resources function, such as managing timesheets and expenses, but how can you apply these rules – self-service, reporting and automation to name a few – to your recruitment processes?
 And what’s the benefit of doing so?

 Identifying a recruitment need